 To send a chunk of changes to a code pasting service, select Send Chunk to CodePaster in the context menu.

-To change the default colors, select Tools > Options > Text Editor > Font & Colors.
-Create your own color scheme and select new colors for the following options:
+To change the default colors, select Edit > Preferences > Text Editor > Font & Colors.
+Create your own color scheme and select new colors for the following items: